DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part3a-single-node-broadcast.md

 ## Single Node Broadcast Challenge

-This is very first challenge related to *broadcast* system we need to implement.
+This is the very first challenge related to the *broadcast* system we need to implement.
 The idea is that our glomers (nodes) receive messages they need to propagate to another gossips.
 Each node stores messages it already seen and should be able to return them if RPC `read` call was performed by some controller node.
 In this part we need to run one-node broadcast system, so the only messages will be performed from controller nodes to our single node.
-In fact, there is no demand to perform any actual broadcasting at all, since the only specification which will be checked is that the `read` RPC calls return expected list of messages.
-The messages sent from controller are unique (per node).
+In fact, there is no demand to perform any actual broadcasting at all, since the only specification which will be checked is that the `read` RPC calls return an expected list of messages.
+The messages sent from the controller are unique (per node).

-There are two important metrics which we'll need to tune at later stages of the broadcast challenge:
+There are two important metrics that we'll need to tune at later stages of the broadcast challenge:

 - `:net -> :msgs-per-op`
 - `:workload -> :stable-latencies`